 A common area of confusion for certification requirements is what hours are needed and where various hours of experience and training are recognised.
 This article aims to clarify some key questions in this area.

-Do you have questions about equine therapy?
+Do you have questions about equine or animal assisted therapy?
 Wondering if it is the career for you?
 Not sure where to start, who to train with, or how to get certified?
 We have the answers to these and many other frequently asked questions within this series!